 With all of the groundwork in place the team can start to explore what they doing together; the object of their collaboration.
 They can set its boundaries, estimate how much work their is to do, and then prioritise the work with a plan of action.
 This is where everything can start to go wrong.

-How do estimate and prioritise the work?
+How do estimate the work?